-In mid-July 2021, a persistent low-pressure system caused extreme precipitation in parts of the Belgian, German and Dutch

-- 20 catchments of the Meuse and Rhine river.
-This led to record breaking water levels and flooding at many locations (Figure 1).
+Brief Communication: Critical Infrastructure impacts of the 2021 mid-July western European flood event Elco E. Koks^{1,2}, Kees C.H.
+Van Ginkel^{3,1}, Margreet J.E.
+Van Marle3, Anne Lemnitzer4 - 1.
+Institute for Environmental Studies, Vrije Universiteit Amsterdam, The Netherlands - 5-2.-Environmental Change Institute, University of Oxford, Oxford, United Kingdom - 3.
+Deltares, Delft, The Netherlands - 4.
+University of California, Irvine, United States of America - Corresponding author Correspondence to: Elco E. Koks (elco.koks@vu.nl) 10-Abstract.
+Germany, Belgium and The Netherlands were hit by extreme precipitation and flooding in July 2021.
+This Brief Communication provides an overview of the impacts to large-scale critical infrastructure systems and how recovery has progressed during the first six months after the event.
+The results show that Germany and Belgium were particularly affected, with many infrastructure assets severely damaged or completely destroyed.
+Impacts range from completely destroyed bridges and sewage systems, to severely damaged schools and hospitals.
+We find that (large-scale) risk assessments, often focused on 15 larger (river) flood events, do not find these local, but severe, impacts: due to critical infrastructure failures.
+This may be the result of limited availability of validation material.
+As such, this study Brief Communication will not only help to better understand how critical infrastructure can be affected by flooding, but can also be used as validation material for future flood risk assessments.
+1 Introduction In mid-July 2021, a persistent low-pressure system caused extreme precipitation in parts of the Belgian, German and Dutch 20 catchments of the Meuse and Rhine river.
+This led to record breaking water levels and severe flooding at many locations (Figure 4(Mohr et al., 2022).
 Comparable heavy precipitation events in this area have never been registered in most of the affected areas before (Kreienkamp et al., 2021).
 The German states most affected include Rheinland-Pfalz (Rhineland-Palatinate), with damage to the Ahr river valley (Ahrtal), several regions in the National Park "Eifel", as well as the city of Trier.
-Flooding in Belgium was concentrated in the Vesdre river valley (districts of Pepinster, Ensival, and Verviers), the Meuse river valley (Maaseik, Liege), the Gete - 25 river valley (Herk-De-Stad and Halen) and southeast Brussels (Wavre).
-The Netherlands experienced severe flooding, mostly concentrated in the southern district of Limburg.
-In total, at least 220 casualties have been reported, with physical damage estimates of approximately 300-600 million EUR in The Netherlands (Rapport Fact Finding NL, 2021), 350 million EUR in Belgium (Kreienkamp et al., 2021) and ~17 billion EUR (AON, 2021) in Germany.
-The event not only caused major damages to residential and commercial structures, but also to critical infrastructure in particular.
-Not only vital functions in the first - 30 response were affected (e.g. hospitals, fire departments), but also railways, bridges and utility networks (e.g. water and electricity supply) were severely damaged, expecting to take months to years to fully rebuild.
+Flooding in Belgium was concentrated in the Vesdre river valley (districts of Pepinster, Ensival, and Verviers), the Meuse river valley (Maaseik, Liege), the Gete 25 river valley (Herk-De-Stad and Halen) and southeast Brussels (Wavre).
+The Netherlands experienced-severe flooding, mostly concentrated in the southern district of Limburg.
+In total, at least 220 casualties have been reported, with physical-damageinsured loss estimates of approximately 300 600150-250 million EUR in The Netherlands (Rapport Fact Finding NL, 2021), 350 million EUR 1 Verbond voor Verzekeraars, 2022), ~2.2 billion EUR in Belgium (Kreienkamp et al., Assuralia, 2021) and ~178.2 billion EUR (AON, 2021 GDV, 2022) in Germany.
+The event not only caused major damages to residential and commercial structures, but also to critical infrastructure (CI) in particular.
+Not only vital functions in the first response were affected (e.g., hospitals, fire departments), but also railways, bridges, and utility networks (e.g., water and electricity supply) were severely damaged, expecting to take months to years to fully rebuild.
+30 response were affected (e.g. hospitals, fire departments), but also railways, bridges and utility networks (e.g. water and electricity supply) were severely damaged, expecting to take months to years to fully rebuild.